 Tuning drums can be a bit intimidating for beginners.
 It only gets worse if your ears aren’t trained to recognize subtle differences in sound.

-It would be ideal to have relative pitch and pull off a drum tune in a matter of minutes.
+It would be ideal to have a relative pitch and pull off a drum tune in a matter of minutes.
 The truth is that even professional drummers can struggle a little to get all the pitches right.

 I believe a drum tuner is an indispensable piece of equipment, at least in the initial stages of your drumming career.